 Acajutla

-Acajutla Cruise Port Guide
+Acajutla Port Guide

 Welcome to Acajutla, the gateway to the heart of El Salvador!
 This Pacific coast port offers an authentic Central American experience, far from the more crowded Caribbean stops.
 Major cruise lines such as Royal Caribbean, Norwegian Cruise Line, and Celebrity Cruises call here, bringing travelers to a land of stunning volcanoes, rich Mayan history, and world-renowned coffee plantations.
 Passengers choose Acajutla for the chance to embark on unique adventures, from exploring ancient ruins to hiking through lush landscapes on an unforgettable day of discovery.